snedderman-afk/MarvelPowerExpert/README.md

 ## **Linear Model**

 I created a linear regression model after observing a linear relationship between Durability and Strength.
 The model produced an R-squared value of 0.7583.
-This value indicates that approximately 75.83% of the variation in Durability can be explained by Strength.
+This value indicates that approximately 75.83% of the variation in Strength can be explained by Durability.
 In other words, there is a strong positive relationship between these two attributes, although about 24% of the variation is due to other factors not captured by this model.
+The equation for this model is A.Strength=0.05273+(0.90273×A.Durability).